ravensdowndev/coding01/README.md

 Both fertilizer and the environment are very precious and it is wise to keep these in harmony.

-Your goal is to calculate how effective some fertilizer spreading has been according to what was originally planned in a map by the farmer versus what was actually applied by the spreader.
+Your goal is to calculate how effective some fertilizer spreading has been according to what was originally planned in a map by the farmer versus what was actually applied by the fancy spreading robot.

-The results of this can then be used to monitor and highlight future spreading precision improvements.
+The results of this can then be used to monitor and highlight future spreading precision improvements to the robot.

 ---